-- Identify information gaps that limit the ability to monitor the performance of the criminal justice system; and,
+- Identify information gaps that limit the ability to monitor the performance of the criminal justice system.

-- Respond to the Truth and Reconciliation Commission of Canada’s 30th Call to Action, to monitor, evaluate, and report on the progress that has been made in addressing the issue of Indigenous people being overrepresented in the criminal justice system.
+- Respond to the Truth and Reconciliation Commission of Canada’s 30th Call to Action, to monitor, evaluate, and report on the progress made in addressing the overrepresentation of Indigenous peoples in the criminal justice system.

-The Framework includes nine broad expected outcomes for the criminal justice system that are measured by 41 national indicators.
-Click on the link below to access the State of the Criminal Justice System Dashboard or the State of the Criminal Justice System Report.
+The Frameworkincludes nine broad expected outcomes for the youth and adult criminal justice systems.
+Progress on these expected outcomes are measured by 33 indicators for youth and 48 national indicators for adults.
+Click on the link below to access the State of the Criminal Justice System Dashboard or the latest State of the Criminal Justice System Reports.

 What is the State of the Criminal Justice System Dashboard?